Fixed-Price Approximations in Bilateral Trade: Introduction

-There have been various other results that show how first-best efficiency can be approximated when agents' values are drawn from restricted families of distributions (i.e., distributions satisfying certain regularity conditions), such as those due to \cite{arnostietal16} and \cite{approximating-gft-in-bilateral-trading}.
-In this spirit, \cite{shaozhou16} demonstrates the optimality of the mean as a fixed-price mechanism in a bilateral trade setting for log-concave distributions that have an increasing hazard rate.\footnote{Another difference between the result in \cite{shaozhou16} and our Proposition~\ref{prop:price} is that they do not restrict attention to posted-price mechanisms {\em ex ante} as we do, but rather consider dominant-strategy mechanisms with a no-deficit condition (as opposed to strong budget balance).} By contrast, our objective is to consider the most general class of distributions possible.
+There have been various other results that show how first-best efficiency can be approximated when agents' values are drawn from restricted families of distributions (i.e., distributions satisfying certain regularity conditions), such as those due to Arnosti, Beck and Milgrom \cite{arnostietal16}, and Blumrosen and Mizrahi \cite{approximating-gft-in-bilateral-trading}.
+In this spirit, \cite{shaozhou16} demonstrates the optimality of the mean as a fixed-price mechanism in a bilateral trade setting for log-concave distributions that have an increasing hazard rate.\footnote{Another difference between the result in \cite{shaozhou16} and our Proposition~\ref{prop:price} is that they do not restrict attention to posted-price mechanisms {\em ex ante} as we do, but rather consider dominant-strategy mechanisms with a no-deficit condition (as opposed to strong budget balance).} In contrast, our objective is to consider the most general class of distributions possible.
 As such, our results do not depend on distributional assumptions; all we require is that the distribution of agents' values has finite and nonzero mean.